Abernaughty/git-maber/fluid-sim/memory-bank/activeContext.md

 # Active Context: Fluid Simulation Cursor Effect

 ## Current Focus
 Finalizing and deploying a WebGL-based fluid simulation that creates a colorful smoke trail following cursor movements.
 We have found optimal configuration values that provide the desired visual effect and have fixed UI issues like the initial center flash.
+We've also added the maber.io logo to the center of the background, behind the fluid effect.

 ## Project Directory
 C:/Users/maber/Documents/GitHub/git-maber/fluid-sim/